vkhamesi/proteins/README.md

 # Protein Function Prediction using Deep Learning

+If you are interested in using the models and not into the scientific methodology, refer to the how-to-use section [below](#how-to-use).

 ## Context
 Protein function prediction is a critical problem in bioinformatics.
 It involves determining the specific biological functions of a given protein based on its sequence (amino acids) and structure.
 This is known to be a challenging task due to the complex relationships between amino acids and their functional roles, as well as the vast number of possible protein functions.
 Accurate predictions hold immense potential for applications in drug discovery, understanding disease mechanisms, how organs and tissues work, and more.